Inside a Crack House

 On this particular Monday morning the voice on the other end of the phone identified herself as a high-ranking official at the Philadelphia Housing Authority.
 Why was she calling me, I wondered?
 I’m just a rank-and-file, trench-level social worker.
-She said she had a last-minute addition to add to my caseload: a four-year-old child belonging to a mentally ill, addicted mother, who was reportedly living in a public housing unit that had been converted to a crackhouse.
+She said she had a last-minute addition for my caseload: a four-year-old child belonging to a mentally ill, addicted mother, who was reportedly living in a public housing unit that had been converted to a crack house.
 She wanted me to go and rescue him.
 Immediately!
-This was 911 time, a high risk case, thee was no time to waste.
+This was 911 time, a high-risk case; there was no time to waste.
 No one wants to be responsible for the death of a four-year-old child.
 Imagine how that would play on Eyewitness News.

 The living room carpet was littered with used condoms, a sign that women had been tricking for drug money.
 Upstairs, the toilet was overflowing with shit.

 I’ve certainly heard much crazier war stories from longtime vets in my profession.
-Given the large percentage of our clients who are addicted to drugs, going into crack-houses is hardly unheard ofof in the social work field.
+Given the large percentage of our clients who are addicted to drugs, going into crack houses is hardly unheard of in the social work field.
 But carrying out this specific mission held special considerations for me—I’m also a recovering drug addict, who used to buy drugs in the same neighborhood I was now speeding off to.

 When you’re in the midst of a run, zooming around North Philly in a car full of manic dopefiends, parachuting onto one drug corner after the next to cop bags, looking over your shoulder for the Narcotics Unit like you’re behind enemy lines on some kind of Navy Seal strike mission, the adrenaline itself has an intoxicating effect.
 Many addicts struggle to recover because they can’t keep away from the alluring high drama of drug corner chaos.